Rainwater Harvesting practices should be widespread

+amongst the municipalities of each country with humid or dry weather.
 Water resources related blogs scientific or editorial ones will provide a vast volume of information on wastewater treatment, water energy, water sanitation, water-related infrastructure to collect and manage water.
-The feeling has been just guilt with tap water running in our sink when same time water is more valuable than oil for some people.
+The feeling has been just guilt with tap water running in our sink when same time water is more valuable than oil for people in dry countries.

 It is paradox that climate change has caused in normally dry countries, some of them which face drought and hunger, heavy rains, floods, and the excess of water flow caused damages to agricultural efforts, destroyed buildings – and hospitals, even caused human deaths; at the same time we cannot solve the problem for all nations equally to provide clean healthy water and efficiency in agricultural sector

 Floodwaters are left to evaporate or flow into lakes or the ocean, rather than be put to use to support agriculture and industry, supply drinking water to both humans and wildlife, generate power, and provide recreation.
 There is a clear need to bridge this gap.